This post was written in April, 2020 and whatever we assumed might happen, it actually happening and most likely will become our every day life.

 To be on a safe side, you will need to purchase travel insurance, in case your credit card company doesn’t provide comprehensive travel insurance coverage.
 Do a research before your next trip, it is better to be safe than sorry.

 You will need to make sure that there are adequate medical facilities in the area where you travel in case of any emergencies and to have information about your country’s embassy or consular offices in destination country.

 Current recommendations about washing hands regularly, keeping distance and not touching your face might be in place for extended period, so it will be new normal during your future travels.

 And it goes without saying, if you notice any symptoms of COVID-19 or any other health problems, to immediately look for medical help.

 Like with any emergency, don’t waste time!
 We know it is very frustrating to cut your hard-earned holidays and go back home because of emergency situation (global pandemics, natural disaster or political unrest), but price to be paid is too much and again, better to be safe than sorry.
 There will always be chance to earn more money and days off to travel again when you are, you know, alive.

-Travel habits might change and travelling might become more expensive and more complicated, but we will need to adapt to a new reality.
-Most of the above listed examples are only speculations currently, and very optimistic ones, to be honest.
-How will situation about global pandemics, economic outlook and travel evolve in next couple of months or a year is yet to be seen.
-We, in gotravelyourself.com don’t know for sure how will we travel in a near future, but can tell you one thing: Stay safe!
+might will change and travelling might will become more expensive and more complicated, but we will need to adapt to a new reality.
+Most of the above listed examples are only speculations currently (not really, lots of the staff are actual fact, especially mandatory COVID-19 test before traveling), and very optimistic ones, to be honest.
+How will situation about global pandemics, economic outlook and travel evolve in next couple of months or a year (or even few years) is yet to be seen.
+We, in gotravelyourself.com (and our other websites) don’t know for sure how will we travel in a near future, but can tell you one thing: Stay safe!